dpuelz/MachineLearning_MSBA-WP/README.md

 ## Week 10: Resampling

+Overview: This module focuses on a key aspect of data science: Understanding uncertainty.
+If statistical uncertainty is not well understood, reliable data-driven decisions will not be made.
+Resampling and bootstrapping data provide a simple, all-purpose solution for characterizing sampling variability and will be the focus of this section.

 - Quantifying uncertainty and the bootstrap [slides](slides/week10_UT.pdf)
 	- Why do we care about quantifying uncertainty?
 	- What does sampling variability actually mean?
 Describe in the context of a sampling distribution.